Edouard Michelin and Bill Ford

 It’s amazing how little attention is paid to wheels, considering they are the only part of the car that touches the road.

 Michelin is making a big deal of them.
 Edouard Michelin is probably the coolest CEO I have met.
 He has taken it upon himself to create the Challenge Bibendum – the largest most well attended environmentally concerned gathering of autophiles there is.

 At the 2005 Detroit Auto show Michelin announced the tweel – the tire/wheel.
-The tweel is an airless tire that will be marketed to wheelchair bound folks.
+The tweel is an airless tire that will be marketed to wheelchair-bound folks.
 One can’t help but think of Christopher Reeve when you think of wheelchairs.
-He spoke for millions and I can only imagine that he would have been one of the first to receive tweel wheels.
+He spoke for millions and I can only imagine what he would have been one of the first to receive tweel wheels.

 “The Tweel automotive application, as demonstrated on the Audi, is definitely a concept, a stretch application with strong future potential,” said Gettys.
 “Our concentration is to enter the market with lower-speed, lower-weight Tweel applications.
 What we learn from our early successes will be applied to Tweel fitments for passenger cars and beyond.”

-Edouard Michelin is doing what Bill Ford wishes he could do; he is making the environment and graciuosness of spirit a profitable enterprise.
+Edouard Michelin is doing what Bill Ford wishes he could do; he is making the environment and graciousness of spirit a profitable enterprise.
 I would love to see the two of them talk.